IMPORTANT MESSAGE – We will be open and operating on a normal schedule the week of Christmas and New Year’s.

 For our 2021 outlook and update on the Covid-19 pandemic – Click Here for Details.

-Whitetail Disposal is committed to doing our part by providing weekly “single-stream” recycling throughout 100% of our route system.
-We are the only company in Berks, Bucks, Lehigh and Montgomery counties that provides weekly recycling throughout its service area.
+Whitetail Disposal is committed to doing our part by providing “single-stream” recycling throughout our service areas in Berks, Bucks, Lehigh, Montgomery, Northampton and Chester counties.

 Whitetail Disposal is proudly partnered with CRI.
 Another local, family owned & operated recycling center in Hamburg PA.
 Click here to see how the Partnership with WD & CRI ensures you are doing your part for environmental sustainability